-Put the car into reverse gear, check again for danger, and then start reversing slowly.
-You want to remain slow and steady, but perform the steering quickly.
+- Put the car into reverse gear, check again for danger, and then start reversing slowly.
+You want to remain slow and steady but perform the steering quickly.

-- Use your wing mirrors to ensure you’re guiding the car within the bay lines.
+- Use your wing mirrors to make sure you’re guiding the car within the bay lines.
 If a bay line appears in each of the mirrors on either side, you know you’re within the space.

-Once the car’s straight – in other words, at 90° to the road – turn the steering wheel back to the right to straighten up.
+- Once the car’s straight – in other words, at 90° to the road – turn the steering wheel back to the right to straighten up.
 Then stop when the car is fully within the parking bay.

 How do I reverse bay park on the right?